Uberspace/lab/source/guide_jenkins.rst

 Prerequisites
 =============

-We're using Java version 8 or 11 `(9, 10 and 12 are currently not supported) <https://jenkins.io/doc/administration/requirements/java/>`_.
+We're using Java version 14 `(9, 10 and 12 are currently not supported by Jenkins, 8 and 11 are no longer provided by uberspace) <https://jenkins.io/doc/administration/requirements/java/>`_.

 ::

  [isabell@stardust ~]$ java -version
- openjdk version "1.8.0_212"
+ openjdk version "14.0.1" 2020-04-14
- OpenJDK Runtime Environment (build 1.8.0_212-b04) OpenJDK 64-Bit Server VM (build 25.212-b04, mixed mode) [isabell@stardust ~]$
+ OpenJDK Runtime Environment 20.3 (build 14.0.1+7)
+ OpenJDK 64-Bit Server VM 20.3 (build 14.0.1+7, mixed mode, sharing) [isabell@stardust ~]$

 Your URL needs to be setup: